dynoinc/starflow/README.md

 Write workflows in Starlark (Python-like syntax) that are deterministic and can be replayed from any point with full durability guarantees.
 Every execution step is recorded and can be resumed exactly where it left off.

-### Pluggable Backends
+### Pluggable Storage Backends
-Any store that can persist a sequence of events can be used as backend.
-We provide an in-memory implementation as reference and a suite of conformance tests.
-Choose the storage solution that fits your deployment environment and scale requirements.
+Any store that implements the simple Store interface can be used as a backend.
+The interface uses append-only operations with optimistic concurrency control.

 ## Installation